-OC contents of the sediments based on 14 samples (selected by dark color) vary according to lithostratigraphic unit.
-The diamictite (Subunit IB) has OC values of 0.4-1.4 wt%; the massive sand (Unit III) has OC values of 0.2-0.5 wt%, except for one bed near the base of the fluvial/ deltaic sand section of Unit III that contains 9.2 wt% OC; and the carbonaceous claystone (Unit IV) has 1.5-5.2 wt% OC.
+Organic carbon (OC) contents of the sediments based on 14 samples (selected by dark color) vary according to lithostratigraphic unit.
+The diamictite (Subunit IB) has OC values of 0.4-1.4 wt%; the massive sand (Unit III) has OC values of 0.2-0.5 wt% except for one bed, near the base of the fluvial/deltaic sand section of Unit III with 9.2% OC; the carbonaceous claystone (Unit IV) has 1.5-5.2 wt% OC.
 Inorganic carbon was low (<0.1 wt%) throughout most of the recovered section.
 Gas analyses showed only background levels of methane (4-10 ppmv), and no other hydrocarbons were detected.
-Most samples are enriched in carbon relative to nitrogen, which suggests the input of land-plant organic matter, especially for samples with >1 wt% OC.
-Rock-Eval pyrolysis analysis shows that the pyrolyzable fraction of the OC is low (hydrogen index values of 50 mg of hydrocarbon per gram of carbon or less), consistent with degraded plant material as the source of the carbon in the more carbonaceous (>2 wt%) samples.
+Most samples are enriched in carbon relative to nitrogen, which suggests the input of land-plant organic matter, especially for samples with more than 1 wt% OC.
+Rock-Eval pyrolysis analysis shows that the pyrolyzable fraction of the organic carbon is low (hydrogen index values of 50 mg of hydrocarbon per gram of carbon or less), consistent with degraded plant material as the source of the carbon in the more carbonaceous (>2 wt%) samples.
 Samples with lower carbon contents (<1.4 wt%) may contain a recycled higher thermal maturity component.
-This recycled organic component is suggested by Rock-Eval T{max} values that approach 490°C as OC decreases toward values of 0.5 wt%.
-The diamictites (Unit I) have a greater proportion of recycled organic matter than the carbonaceous units (base of Units III and IV), which contain mostly first-cycle organic matter.
+This recycled organic component is suggested by Rock-Eval T{max} values that approach 490°C as organic carbon decreases toward values of 0.5 wt%.
+The diamictites

+(Unit I) have a greater proportion of recycled organic matter than the carbonaceous units (base of Unit III and Unit IV), which contain mostly first-cycle organic matter.